 This site provides an excellent overview of the latest news and trends in the world of SEO.
 The articles, video recaps, and forum recaps featured on the site are all prepared by experienced SEO professionals willing to share how things look from the inside.

 This Moz creation is also known as the search engine meant for links.
 It enables you to see which sites link to yours, which links lead to broken pages, and which sites link to your competitors.
 Note that free use of the tool is limited, as enhanced access requires payment.

 This resource allows you to view your website the way a search engine spider views it.
 This shows you what errors spiders may see on your site that you don’t, thus giving you a chance to immediately fix those errors.
 The site also has other useful tools that can help you optimize your site.

 This is a good tool for you to use if you want to determine how popular a certain keyword is because it shows you the volume of searches conducted for a particular keyword over a specific period of time.
 As you should know by now, keyword research is a very important part of the SEO process.

 This overview on how you should conduct SEO audit should help you stay competitive.
-In fact, it may even help you outrank your competitors in just five simple steps.
+In fact, it may even help you outrank your competitors by following the comprehensive tutorial.